Search Our Database

 Introduction

-Step 1: Install the latest EPEL release in the server:
+Step 1: Install the latest EPEL release on the server

 sudo dnf install epel-release -y